kiewic/questions/README.md

 ### Notes

+Questions 1.0.5.x notes:

+* Fixing bug that prevents the background task to execute successfully.

 Questions 1.0.4.x features:

 * Now "mark as read" only selected questions, apart from the old "mark all as read".